natcap/invest.users-guide/source/coastal_protection.rst

 How it works
 ------------

-As waves travel from the deep ocean to coastal regions with shallower waters, they start to interact with the bed.
+As waves travel from the deep ocean to coastal regions with shallower waters, they start to interact with the seabed.
 They first increase in height before breaking and dissipating most of their energy in the surf zone and the beach face.
 Natural habitats play an important role in protecting shorelines against wave action because they increase the amount of wave dissipation, or, in the case of sand dunes, serve as a physical barrier.

 To estimate the profile of wave height that one would expect at a certain region it is imperative to have three types of information:

 1. Offshore wave characteristics: wave height and wave period at the deepest point in your bathymetry profile.

-2. Nearshore bathymetry and backshore characteristics: elevation of the submerged and emerged portions of the cross-shore profile **relative to Mean Lower Low Water (MLLW)**.
+2. Nearshore bathymetry and backshore characteristics: elevation **relative to Mean Lower Low Water (MLLW)** of both the submerged (underwater) and emerged (above water) portions of the cross-shore profile.

-3. Location and physical characteristics of natural habitats: distance from the shoreline of the natural habitats that will become submerged during a storm, as well as representative density, height and/or diameter of the habitats elements.
+3. Location and physical characteristics of natural habitats: distance from the shoreline of the natural habitats that will become submerged during a storm, as well as representative density, height and/or diameter of the habitat elements.

 The InVEST Coastal Protection model is composed of two sub-models.
 The first model, the Profile Generator, helps you obtain cross-shore nearshore bathymetry and topography information at your site.
-Using this cross-shore profile, the Nearshore Waves and Erosion model, computes profiles of wave height and wave-induced mean water level in the presence and absence of seagrass, marshes, mangroves or coastal forests, coral reefs and oyster reefs.
-When your site is a sandy beach, the model computes the amount of erosion in the presence and absence of sub-tidal, inter-tidal and supra-tidal (e.g., sand-dunes) habitats.
-When your site is composed of consolidated sediments (e.g., mud), the model estimates in a very simple way the amount of scour expected in inter- and supra-tidal areas.
+Using this cross-shore profile (or one that you upload), the Nearshore Waves and Erosion model, computes profiles of wave height and wave-induced mean water level in the presence and absence of seagrass, marshes, mangroves or coastal forests, coral reefs and oyster reefs.
+When your site is a sandy beach, the model computes the amount of erosion in the presence and absence of sub-tidal (always submerged), inter-tidal (between high and low tides) and supra-tidal (above the high-water mark) habitats.
+When your site is composed of consolidated sediments (e.g., mud), the model very simply estimates the amount of scour expected in inter- and supra-tidal areas.
 In the remainder of this section, we will describe how both the Profile Generator and the Nearshore Waves and Erosion models work.

 .. _cp-PG: